Office 365 to Zoho Mail Migration

 - Verify the loaded mailboxes and click ‘Next’ to continue the process.

-- To migrate emails, calendars, and contacts from Office 365 to a Zoho Mail server with CalDAV/CardDAV support, select ‘IMAP with CalDAV/CardDAV Migration CSV File’ and proceed.
+To migrate emails, calendars, and contacts from Office 365 to a Zoho Mail server with CalDAV/CardDAV support, select ‘IMAP with CalDAV/CardDAV Migration CSV File’ and proceed.- You will be prompted to download a sample CSV file.
+Choose a folder on your computer to save it

 - Open the CSV file and enter the necessary details including Source Mailbox Name, Password, Host, Port, CalDAV Username, CalDAV Password, CalDAV Server, CalDAV Folder, CardDAV Username, CardDAV Password, CardDAV Server, and CardDAV Folder.
 After completing the entries, save and close the file.